jngrb/openproject-openshift/README.md

 Database server is not PostgreSql.
 As OpenProject uses non standard ANSI-SQL for performance optimizations, using a different DBMS will break and is thus prevented.
 ```

+(As of 2020-09-19, the upgrade failes with a permission denied.
+This can be fixed by running "chown -R app:app /app/tmp/cache/DC*" at an early time of the initialization in the terminal.)

 Finally, change the deployment configuration to the image tag and scale the regular deployment back to your required amount.

 ```[bash]
 oc process -f https://raw.githubusercontent.com/jngrb/openproject-openshift/master/openproject.yaml -p COMMUNITY_IMAGE_TAG=$NEW_COMMUNITY_IMAGE_TAG -p OPENPROJECT_HOST=openproject.example.com -p DATABASE_URL=postgres://openproject:$POSTGRESQL_PASSWORD@postgresql.openproject.svc:5432/openproject | oc apply -f -
 oc scale dc community --replicas=<REGULAR_NO_OF_REPLICA>
+oc adm policy remove-scc-from-user anyuid -z root-allowed
 ```

 Note: if you use a custom fork, see the description below to update the forked image.